Haute Route Trek - Adventure Base

 Bespoke Trips

-The Haute Route Trek is one of the world’s great multi-day treks.
-The route links two renowned alpine mountaineering centres, Chamonix in France, home to Mount Blanc and Zermatt in Switzerland, home to the Matterhorn.
+The Haute Route trek is one of the world’s great multi-day treks.
+The route links two world famous alpine mountains, Mont Blanc in France and the Matterhorn in Switzerland.

 Adventure Snapshot